 Pranksters predictably have a field day.
 They fashion ersatz snakes out of inner tubes and such and position them in parks and on porches.
 Twenty-five of SMU’s Kappa Sigma fraternity members and their dates join in the hunt, searching downtown Cowtown armed with BB guns, tennis rackets, potato sacks, and butterfly nets.
 They return to Big D empty-handed.

-Then Fort Worth-Dallas intercity rivalry rears its head.
+Then the Fort Worth-Dallas intercity rivalry rears its head.
 What’s black and white and green all over?
 Envious Paul Crume’s Dallas Morning News column of day 4.

 Pete, by his mere absence, makes local headlines each day.
 Here is a sampling from the Star-Telegram and Press.